HuddleCard Help Center

 Updating Your Email or Password

-On the Account page, you can update your admin email address, contact name, and password.
+On the Account page, you can update your email address, contact name, and password — whether you're an admin or have default access.
 Your email is your login — make sure it's one you check regularly.

 Feature Toggles